About NAS mount

 ThoughtSpot enables you to mount a NAS file system for storing or accessing large files.
 The file system will be mounted at the same location on each node in the cluster automatically.
 When any node is restarted, the file system will be mounted again automatically, if it can be found.

-mount point as the directory to use.
+/export as the directory to use.
 Likewise, you can stage data there for loading.
 It is best to have 2 separate NAS volumes, individually dedicated to data loads and backups.

 Backups are written by the Linux user